 Preparation of Manuscript

 A manuscript submitted for publication should have no gaps of information or material needing to be added at a later time.
-Bibliographical information in note text should be complete.
+Bibliographical information in the notes should be complete.

 Once an article accepted for publication has been copyedited, all issues raised by the editor must be resolved so that no rewriting or additions will be necessary after the manuscript has been typeset.